BigBang1112/gbx-net/README.md

 Make sure you have these framework SDKs available:

+- **.NET 9**
 - .NET 8
 - .NET 6
 - .NET Standard 2.0

 **Visual Studio 2022** should be able to install those with default installation settings.
-Using Visual Studio 2019 will likely not work.
+Using Visual Studio 2019 will not work.

 You should also have **.NET WebAssembly Build Tools** installed additionally to build the full solution.
 It is required for Gbx Explorer to work properly, as it uses native LZO implementation compiled into WebAssembly.